-INFJ personalities are constantly taking in new information, whether people realize this or the INFJ realizes it, and connecting that information to a global whole.
-INFJ adults show a high proclivity toward intelligence, but it often goes unnoticed in childhood due to a glossing over of how they take in information.
-Some have called the INFJ a psychic because of their unreal way of connecting information without much explanation.
-This can also be a hindrance for INFJ who does not understand that other don't possess the same gift.
-The INFJ needs to slow down, remember that others do not live inside their vivid, wonderful minds.
+INFJ personalities are constantly taking in new information, whether people realize this or the INFJ realizes it.
+They connect information to a global whole.
+INFJ adults show a high proclivity toward intelligence, but it often goes unnoticed in childhood due to a glossing over of how they take in information and back it by empathetic reasoning.

-The INFJ personality is part of a unique family -- the idealists.
+The INFJ personality is part of a unique family — the idealists.
 This also includes the ENFP champion; ENFJ confidante; and INFP dreamer.
 The INFJ is a counselor type.
 They can generally see and understand people extremely well, but that doesn’t mean that others instantly understand them.
-INFJ is considered one of the smartest types, usually in the league of the INTP (the smartest, according to theory) and the INTJ.
+INFJ is considered one of the smartest types, usually in the league of the INTP (the smartest, according to MBTI theory) and the INTJ.

 Where Do INFJ Souls Hide?

 INFJ personalities are constant thinkers, daydreamers, and dabblers in the arts.
 They comprise English departments, religious circles, counseling circles, nonprofits, and the music scene.
 If you are wanting to find someone of this personality to see if you can connect with them, whether as a friend or romantic interest, try taking classes in writing, music, or high-level humanities classes.
 You’ll also find several at a left-leaning church or something spiritually progressive.

 This personality isn’t always warm on a first encounter.
 They may be friendly, but to get rolling on a solid connection it might take a moment.
 Sometimes they instantly connect with people and move from there.
 INFJs are charismatic because they have profound insight into others, but they can play their cards in a weird way that others don’t comprehend or connect well with.